 Plastic-free dishwasher detergent

-For the dishwasher you can buy dishwasher powder that’s packaged in cardboard boxes from most supermarkets.
+For the dishwasher most supermarkets sell dishwasher powder that’s packaged in cardboard boxes.
 Sainsbury’s, for example, sells this one.

 If you want an eco-friendlier brand of dishwasher detergent, I've found some alternatives: EcoLeaf dishwasher tablets are wrapped in a water-soluble wrapper that dissolves in your dishwasher – breaking down to carbon dioxide and water.
 And Faith in Nature makes dishwasher gel which you can buy in bulk, saving on the amount of plastic packaging.